Skip to main content

 2. Project Description: "Access real-time options market data and volatility analytics through GetOutpost's financial APIs.
 Analyze implied volatility, realized volatility, volatility risk premium, and skew across multiple instruments to generate data-driven trading insights."

-4. Use Claude Sonnet 4 for optimal analysis
+4. Use Claude Sonnet 4 (or equivalent) for optimal analysis

 5. Start fresh chats when switching between different symbols or analysis types to avoid context length issues